Timothy Leary: Personal life

-Leary then moved to the Laurel Canyon neighborhood of Los Angeles, where he resided for the rest of his life.
+Leary then moved to Los Angeles's Laurel Canyon neighborhood, where he resided for the rest of his life.
 In 1978, he married filmmaker Barbara Blum, also known as Barbara Chase, sister of actress Tanya Roberts.
 He adopted Blum's young son and raised him as his own.
-He also took on several godchildren, including Winona Ryder (the daughter of his archivist Michael Horowitz) and technologist Joi Ito.
+He also took on several godchildren, including Winona Ryder (the daughter of his archivist Michael D. Horowitz) and technologist Joi Ito.

 In January 1989, Leary's daughter Susan, then 41, was arrested in Los Angeles for non-fatally shooting her boyfriend in the head as he slept in December 1988.
 She was ruled mentally unfit to stand trial for attempted murder on two occasions.
 After years of mental instability, she died by suicide in jail in September 1990.

 Although he considered her the "great love of his life", Leary and Barbara divorced in 1992; according to friend and collaborator John Perry Barlow, "Tim basically gave me permission to be her lover.
 He couldn't be for her what she needed sexually, so it made more sense for him to anoint someone to do that for him."
-Thereafter, he ensconced himself in a diverse circle of prominent figures, including Johnny Depp, Susan Sarandon, Dan Aykroyd, author Douglas Rushkoff, and Spin magazine publisher Bob Guccione, Jr. Despite declining health, he maintained a regular schedule of public appearances through 1994.
+Thereafter, he ensconced himself in a diverse circle of prominent figures, including Johnny Depp, Susan Sarandon, Dan Aykroyd, Douglas Rushkoff, and Spin magazine publisher Bob Guccione, Jr. Despite declining health, he maintained a regular schedule of public appearances through 1994.
 (Note: Higgs 2006: "The last 17 months of Tim's life were a flurry of activity.
 There were records to be made, documentaries to film… and countless personal appearances.
 A stream of press flocked to his door.")
-Reflecting a modicum of political rehabilitation after several failed attempts to adapt Flashbacks as a film or television miniseries, he was the subject of a symposium of the American Psychological Association that year.
+Reflecting a modicum of political rehabilitation after several failed attempts to adapt Flashbacks as a film or television miniseries, he was the subject of an American Psychological Association symposium that year.